 Keto Jalapeno Popper Bites are the perfect complement to any appetizer spread.
 They are easy to make and the spiciness can be adjusted to suit your taste buds.

 This Mom's Menu is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 This post may be sponsored or contain affiliate links but all opinions are my own.
 I may earn money from purchases made through the links shared here (at no additional cost to you)

 Jalapeno poppers are one of the most popular keto-friendly appetizers.
 They are usually one of the first things that people try when they are beginning a keto or low-carb diet.

-There are a ton a different recipes out there, but Jalapeno poppers generally consist of Jalapeno's, cream cheese, and bacon.
-Making them a perfect, low carb treat.
+There are a ton of different recipes out there, but Jalapeno poppers generally consist of Jalapeno's, cream cheese, and bacon.
+Making them a perfect, low-carb treat.

 This recipe is a twist on the traditional and is my family's favorite way to enjoy them.
 Even better they are completely freezer friendly, so you can make a bunch at once and freeze them whenever you need a quick appetizer or snack.